 Death by Rheumatoid Arthritis: Possible and Preventable

-Daughter turns tragic Rheumatoid Arthritis death into mission of hope
+Daughter turns tragic death by Rheumatoid Arthritis to mission of hope

-Carla’s book caught my attention several months ago and we quickly became friends.
-Carla has done a remarkable thing by using a personal tragedy to benefit others.
+Carla’s book caught my attention several years ago and we quickly became friends.
+Carla has done a remarkable thing by using her personal tragedy to benefit others.
 I hope you enjoy this review of her book and purchase a copy of Death by Rheumatoid Arthritis to spread this crucial information.
 Carla donates a portion of the book sales to the Rheumatoid Patient Foundation.

 Death by Rheumatoid Arthritis is a short story about the life and death of Carla Jones’ mother, Celia Veno.
 Celia died from spinal cord syndrome similar to that suffered by Christopher Reeve.
 However, Celia’s spinal cord damage was a result of her Rheumatoid Arthritis.

-Carla describes her mother Celia’s youth and Ukranian family history, including a father who had Rheumatoid Arthritis.
-The stories gave me reasons to love Celia.
-They made me hope my own daughters will one day write as Carla did: “Celia Veno was my mother and my best friend.”
+Carla describes her mother Celia’s youth and her Ukranian family history, including a father who also had Rheumatoid Arthritis.
+The stories she tells gave me reasons to love Celia.
+They made me hope my own daughters will one day write as Carla did, “Celia Veno was my mother and my best friend.”

 Error & delay led to Death by Rheumatoid Arthritis

 For 15 years, Celia Veno managed her aggressive RA trying every drug her doctors prescribed.
 She refused self pity.
 She worked as long as possible.
 And yet the pain and fatigue of Rheumatoid Arthritis were “life dominating.”

 By early 2004, Celia experienced severe headaches and neck pain.
 After scans and x-rays of her spine, the doctors reassured the family that her condition was not life threatening and “prescribed large doses of Tylenol.”

 By 2005, the family began to experience a “living nightmare.”
 They eventually learned that the physical therapy with which Celia had attempted to comply had actually been dangerous for her.
-A new doctor saw “Spinal Cord Syndrome” in the same radiographs.
+A new doctor recognized “Spinal Cord Syndrome” in the same x-rays.